cverbiest/nodemcu-tm1638/README.md

 This is a fork of a fork of csolg/nodemcu-tm1638

 If i do something wrong with master and branch and pull-request etc... _SORRY!_

-This is the first time i do that an i will read the GIT-Doc's asap to it better next time... ;-)
+This is the first time i do that and i will read the GIT-Doc's asap to it better next time... ;-)

 # What did i change:
 I added the following Functions